More results...

 About Zeitz MOCAA

 First opened in 2017, the iconic Grain Silo building at the V&A Waterfront was transformed into a functional silo space for the museum.
-Due to this, the museum space has a industrial feel, and is a truly unique gallery space in the context of Cape Town.
+Due to this, the museum space has an industrial feel, and is a truly unique gallery space in the context of Cape Town.

 The Zeitz MOCAA is supported by the Global Council, an international group of art philanthropists, and the American Friends of Zeitz MOCAA, who aim to advance the awareness of African art in the United States.